Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Quantum phases at

-The YC geometry with periodic boundary condition along $J-J^{'}$ chain and open boundary condition along $J_c$, as shown in Figure \ref{fig:YCDMRG}(a) is a 90$^\circ$ rotation of the XC geometry.
-In this geometry, we consider only one path P-1 along X-direction ($J_c$ chain direction) highlighted by magenta line.
-Figure~\ref{fig:YCDMRG}(b) shows the spin correlations on the 80-site YC-cluster along the path P-1, which includes the sub-leading FM exchange $J_c$.
+The spin correlations on the 80-site YC-cluster along the path P-1 (cf Appendix D), which includes the sub-leading FM exchange $J_c$ is shown in Fig.~\ref{fig:XCDMRG}(c).
 In Phase I and Phase III, correlations exhibit short-range AFM order with exponential decay and FM long-range order ($m_{FM} \approx 0.05$), respectively.
 This is opposite to that found for the path P-2 in XC geometry.
 However in Phase II, similar to path P-2 in XC-cluster, the spin correlations vanish at the next-nearest neighbour.

-The findings of spin correlation calculations are summarized in Table III.
-As is evident, Phase I characterized by a strong $J_d$, exhibits short-range AFM correlation both in $J-J^{'}$ (X-direction) as well as $J_c$ (Y-direction) direction, which makes correlation along $J_d$ FM with long range order.
-In Phase III, characterized by a strong $J_{c}$, on the other hand correlation is of AFM nature in $J-J^{'}$ (X-direction) and $J_d$ (diagonal) direction, making the correlation along $J_c$ to be FM.
-On other hand, in Phase II, with comparable values of $J_c$ and $J_d$ the spins are disordered along both $J_c$ and $J_d$ with short range AFM correlation along the leading $J-J^{'}$ chain direction.
+The findings of spin correlation calculations are summarized in Table~\ref{tab:phases}.
+As is evident, Phase I characterized by a strong $J_d$, exhibits short-range AFM correlation both in $J-J^{\prime}$ (X-direction) as well as $J_c$ (Y-direction) direction, which makes correlation along $J_d$ FM with long range order.
+In Phase III, characterized by a strong $J_{c}$, on the other hand, correlation is of AFM nature in $J-J^{\prime}$ (X-direction) and $J_d$ (diagonal) direction, making the correlation along $J_c$ to be FM.
+On the other hand, in Phase II, with comparable values of $J_c$ and $J_d$ the spins are disordered along both $J_c$ and $J_d$ with short-range AFM correlation along the leading $J-J^{\prime}$ chain direction.
 This suggests a staggered and stripy spin orientation in Phase I and Phase III, respectively.
 In Phase II, where both sub-leading terms are comparable (\( J_{c} \approx J_{d} \)), the system experiences significant frustration in terms of fierce competition between $J_c$ and $J_d$.
 This results in vanishing correlations along the Y and diagonal directions, leading to what we term as `\textit{disorder}' phase.
 It is worth noting that in this `\textit{disorder}' phase though there exists weak short-range order along the X-direction due to the presence of weakly alternating AFM chains.